Benjamin m English, French, German, Dutch, Danish, Swedish, Norwegian, Biblical

 , a name borne by the sister of Moses

 in the Old Testament.
 The meaning is not known for certain, but there are several theories including "sea of bitterness"

 or mr "love"

-NATALIE f English, German, Dutch, Swedish, Danish, Norwegian
+Natalie f English, German, Dutch, Swedish, Danish, Norwegian

 From the Late Latin name Natalia

 , which meant "Christmas Day"

 .
 This was the name of the wife of the 4th-century martyr Saint Adrian of Nicomedia.
 She is venerated as a saint in the Orthodox Church, and the name has traditionally been more common among Eastern Christians than those in the West.
 It was popularized in America by actress Natalie Wood (1938-1981), who was born to Russian immigrants.

-NICHOLAS m English
+Nicholas m English

 From the Greek name Νικόλαος (Nikolaos)

-which meant "victory of the people"
+meaning "victory of the people"

 meaning "victory" and λαός (laos)

 meaning "people".
 Saint Nicholas was a 4th-century bishop from Anatolia who, according to legend, saved the daughters of a poor man from lives of prostitution.
 He is the patron saint of children, sailors and merchants, as well as Greece and Russia.
 He formed the basis for the figure known as Santa Claus (created in the 19th century from Dutch Sinterklaas

 ), the bringer of Christmas presents.... [more]

 Placido m Italian

 Italian form of the Late Latin name Placidus

-SAMANTHA f English, Italian, Dutch
+Samantha f English, Italian, Dutch

-Perhaps intended to be a feminine form of SAMUEL
+Perhaps intended to be a feminine form of Samuel

 , using the name suffix antha

 (possibly inspired by Greek ἄνθος (anthos)

 meaning "flower").
 It originated in America in the 18th century but was fairly uncommon until 1964, when it was popularized by the main character on the television show Bewitched

-SPIKE m English (Rare)
+Spike m English (Rare)

-From a nickname which may have originally been given to a person with spiky hair.
+From a nickname that may have originally been given to a person with spiky hair.